Customer Survey Examples: 15 Popular Use Cases

 What's worth more than your customers' money?
 Their opinions!

-Let's explore 15 customer survey examples that provide actionable insights businesses can use.
+In this post we will be exploring 15 customer survey examples that provide actionable insights businesses can use.

 With the "why" covered, let's explore 15 go-to customer survey examples that deliver results.
 Each type serves a distinct purpose to help businesses learn and progress.

-Customer satisfaction (CSAT) surveys
+Customer Satisfaction (CSAT) Surveys

 Example: "How would you rate your experience with us today?
 What made you feel that way?"

-Net Promoter Score (NPS) surveys
+Net Promoter Score (NPS) Surveys

 Want to know if your customers are your biggest fans?
 NPS surveys measure loyalty by asking one simple question: "How likely are you to recommend us to a friend or colleague?"